ericserka/phoenix_csv_reports/README.md

 # PhoenixCsvReports

+This app uses phoenix version 1.7.1 and it is recommended to have at least elixir version 1.14.0 installed on your machine.

 To start your Phoenix server:

 - Have a postgres database available and if needed change the credentials in config/dev.exs